 Idora Park / Church Planting

 Pastor Gary Koerth is the Executive Director of Hope for Renewal, an organization working to make Christ know in the Idora Park neighborhood of Youngstown, OH.
+Hope For Renewal seeks to serve, build relationships, and to share the love of Christ for those living in the Glenwood Corridor in Youngstown, Ohio.
 They are working to renovate a building into a ministry center.
 In the meantime, they currently have a playground ministry that provides a free meal as well as activities to the community.
 They end this fair weather ministry with a Fall Fun Fest for Halloween.
 They also conduct neighborhood prayer walks, mens and womens bible studies, and a Bike Repair Day.
 They are finding creative ways to make their presence and Christ's love known in the neighborhood.

 The (POA) wants to be intentional about planting churches.
 Not every church in the presbytery will be able to plant a church, but every church in the presbytery can play a part in planting a church.